spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 The route should now appear at the **Configurations->Routes** page.

+## Configure data mapping between Akeneo and Spryker

+To import data from Akeneo PIM to your Spryker project, you need to map the data you want to import between the two systems.
+To map the data, you need to do the following:

+- Transform Akeneo data into the Base data by defining an Akeneo to Base model transformer.
+- Transform the Base data into the Spryker data by defining the Base model to Spryker transformer.

-## Create the Akeneo to Base model transformer
+## Define the Akeneo to Base model transformer

-To import data from Akeneo PIM, you need to transform it from the Akeneo model to the base model.
+To import data from Akeneo PIM, you need to transform it from the Akeneo model to the Base model.
 To transform the data like this, you need to create the Akeneo to Base model transformer.
 Do the following:

 1. In the Spryker Middleware Powered by Alumio platform, go to **Connections->Entity transformers** and click the + sign.
 2. In the **Name** field, enter the name of your entity transformer.
 As you are entering the name, the identifier will be populated automatically based on the name.